AftabKhan707/facial_features_detection/README.md

 # Facial-Features-Detection-From-Scratch
 Facial Features Detection

-In this project the concept of transfer learning is used which is using the knowledge gained while solving one problem and applying it on a different related problem.
+In this project the concept of **Transfer Learning** is used which is using the knowledge gained while solving one problem and applying it on a different related problem.

 So i used the knowledge gained by the model facenet_keras.h5(which encodes the given image into 128x1 dimension) to detect the facial features/keypoints.